 No. Submitter no. Summary of Submission Administration Comment Recommendation available on site.
-3.12 This would create a domino effect, promoting other owners in the area demanding such a change.
-All applications are considered against their own merits.
-Notwithstanding this, Administration does not support this proposal as it does not comply with LPP 3.1.
+3.12 7 This would create a domino effect, promoting other owners in the area demanding such a change.
 No modification required.
 3.13 7 The approval of this amendment could be seen as biased, and can lead towards adverse feelings to City of Wanneroo and create disputes between neighbours.
 See response to 3.12 above.
 No modification required.
-3.14 7 A change from R20 to R40 is not warranted if the intent is to enable multiple dwellings to be provided, which appears consistent with the built form of the existing single dwelling.
-The City is obligated to assess an application where submitted.
-No modification required.
-3.15 7 It is unfair for other landowners in the area who bought the land and accepted the deed requirements which does not allow more than one dwelling on each lot and minimum floor areas.
-The original developer of Mindarie Estate placed restrictive covenants on most landholdings, restricting development to a single dwelling.
-The subject site previously had a restrictive covenant, however, this was removed in 2018 and therefore does not apply.
-Notwithstanding, the City is not a party to the developer imposed restrictive covenants and is required to consider this proposal against the planning framework Therefore, this proposal is capable of being considered.
-No modification required.
+3.14 7 A change from R20 to R40 is not warranted if the intent is to enable multiple dwellings to be provided, which appears consistent with the built form of the existing single dwelling. e required.
+3.15 7 It is unfair for other landowners in the area who bought the land and accepted the deed requirements which does not allow more than one dwelling on each lot and minimum floor areas. d covenants on most landholdings, restricting development to a required. s single dwelling.
+The subject site previously had a restrictive n covenant, however, this was removed in 2018 and therefore